-- The gearing ratio or loan to value ratio is how much the Wholesale Portfolio owes (interest bearing debt/borrowings) as a portion of its property assets. - The interest cover ratio of the Wholesale Portfolio is calculated as the prevailing annualised earnings before interest, tax, depreciation and amortisation plus unrealised gains less unrealised losses all divided by the interest and borrowing costs.
+- The gearing ratio or loan to value ratio is how much the Wholesale Portfolio owes (interest bearing debt/ borrowings) as a portion of its property assets. - The interest cover ratio of the Wholesale Portfolio is calculated as the prevailing annualised earnings before interest, tax, depreciation, manager's fees and amortisation plus unrealised gains less unrealised losses all divided by the interest and borrowing costs on senior debt.